 - Compatible with any digital camera

-- The Charm operates for hours on a single battery charge (with optional rechargeable battery)
+- The Charm operates for hours on a single battery charge (with an optional rechargeable battery)

 - Print wirelessly with the optional Bluetooth adapter